Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 Fighting Coarse Negative Emotions and Worldly Cravings

 12:13.
-He who is not hostile to any living being, who is friendly and compassionate, … even-minded among joy and sorrow, all-forgiving,
+The one who is not hostile to any living being, who is friendly and compassionate, … even-minded among joy and sorrow, all-forgiving,

 12:14. ever content… — such a loving Me disciple is dear to Me.

 12:15.
-He who does not injure people…, who is free from anxiety, elation, anger, and fear — such one is dear to Me.
+The one who does not injure people…, who is free from anxiety, elation, anger, and fear — such one is dear to Me.

 5:23.
-The one who here, on the Earth, before liberation from the body, can resist the power of worldly attractions and anger — such one achieved harmony; he is a happy person.
+The one who here, on the Earth, before liberation from the body, can resist the power of worldly attractions and anger — such one achieves harmony and becomes a happy person.

 16:21.
 Threefold are the gates to hell where man perishes: lust, anger, and greed.
 Therefore, one has to renounce these three!

 16:22.
-He who has freed himself from these three gates of the darkness makes his own good… and attains the Supreme Goal!
+The one who has freed oneself from these three gates of the darkness makes one’s own good… and attains the Supreme Aim!

 18:27.
-Excited, desirous for fruits of his actions, greedy, envious, admiring himself, dishonest, subjected to rejoice and sorrow — such a doer is called rajasic.
+Excited, desirous for fruits of actions, greedy, envious, admiring oneself, dishonest, subjected to rejoice and sorrow — such a doer is called rajasic.

 18:28.
 Arrogant, coarse, angry, obstinate, … somber… — such a doer is called tamasic.